Jerry-Shaw/Nervsys/README.md

 ### Factory

 In the latest version of NervSys, "factory" handler is ready for use to control all extended classes.

 Usage:
-Required: All classes should be extended from "factory"
+All classes extended from "factory" can be used as follows:

-1. Create new cloned class from called class
+* Create new cloned class from called class:
 $class = class_name::new(arguments, ...);

-2. Save it under alias name
+* Save it under alias name:
 $class = class_name::new(arguments, ...)->as('alias_name');

-3. Save it under alias name with configurations
+* Save it under alias name with configurations:
 $class = class_name::new(arguments, ...)->config(array $settings)->as('alias_name');

-4. Get cloned object by its alisa name
+* Get cloned object by its alisa name:
 $cloned_class = class_name::new('alias_name');

-5. Save an object in the middle way
+* Save an object in the middle way:
 $object->as('alias_name');

 NOTICE: Same ways to call "use" and "obtain" methods, but there are still some small differences:

-new: all returned object points to the called class, but in clone mode.
+**new**: all returned object points to the called class, but in clone mode.
 Arguments can both be the params for "__construct" method and its alias name.

-use: all returned object points to the called class, but also points to the original instance, not cloned.
+**use**: all returned object points to the called class, but also points to the original instance, not cloned.
 Arguments can both be the params for "__construct" method and its alias name.

-obtain: all returned object points to the first argument using a class name, with the second argument as the params for "__construct" method.
+**obtain**: all returned object points to the first argument using a class name, with the second argument as the params for "__construct" method.
 But this method also supports alias calling by passing correct class name and its alias name as the only param in the second argument array.

 Caution: Make sure to use alias names conditionally and differently to avoid conflict.